The fairy tale like 14th century, Franconian era, Colmberg Castle sits on a hill above the pre Read more [...]

 There is hardly a thing out of place anywhere, and though the rooms and suites are generally slightly more modern in style they too have an undeniable old world charm.

 Their rooms and suites range from single rooms to top of the range suites, the best of all being the 130 square meter, two level, two double bedroom, Grand Suite.
+Check your options on the booking page here.
 None of the accommodation choices will disappoint though, even the ‘single rooms’ would be worthy of a much grander title in any other hotel.

 Room facilities are of course modern where they need to be with each room coming with WiFi, satellite TV, mini-bar, Lavazza coffee machine, and elegant bathrooms, all with a bathtub and/or a jacuzzi.